athenasaurav/babblebots_demo/README.md

 #### 4) Build the Docker app and run the services:

-- > docker-compose up --build
+- > docker-compose build

 It will download the necessary docker images and will build the containers for us.
 Once the containers are ready , we can run the following command to make the containers up in running state:

-- > sudo docker-compose up
+- > sudo docker-compose up -d

 - Check whether the services are up and running using below command:
 - > docker ps -a